The Times: From 1981

-In 1981, The Times and The Sunday Times were bought from Thomson by Rupert Murdoch's News International.
-The acquisition followed three weeks of intensive bargaining with the unions by company negotiators John Collier and Bill O'Neill.
+In 1981 The Times and The Sunday Times were bought from Thomson by Murdoch's News International.
+The acquisition followed three weeks of intensive bargaining with the unions by the company negotiators John Collier and Bill O'Neill.
 Murdoch gave legal undertakings to maintain separate journalism resources for the two titles.
 The Royal Arms were reintroduced to the masthead at about this time, but whereas previously it had been that of the reigning monarch, it would now be that of the House of Hanover, who were on the throne when the newspaper was founded.

 After 14 years as editor, William Rees-Mogg resigned upon completion of the change of ownership.
 Murdoch began to make his mark on the paper by appointing Harold Evans as his replacement.
 One of his most important changes was the introduction of new technology and efficiency measures.
 Between March 1981 and May 1982, following agreement with print unions, the hot-metal Linotype printing process used to print The Times since the 19th century was phased out and replaced by computer input and photocomposition.
 The Times and the Sunday Times were able to reduce their print room staff by half as a result.
 However, direct input of text by journalists ("single-stroke" input) was still not achieved, and this was to remain an interim measure until the Wapping dispute of 1986, when The Times moved from New Printing House Square in Gray's Inn Road (near Fleet Street) to new offices in Wapping.

 Robert Fisk, seven times British International Journalist of the Year, resigned as foreign correspondent in 1988 over what he saw as "political censorship" of his article on the shooting down of Iran Air Flight 655 in July 1988.
 He wrote in detail about his reasons for resigning from the paper due to meddling with his stories, and the paper's pro-Israel stance.

-In June 1990, The Times ceased its policy of using courtesy titles ("Mr", "Mrs", or "Miss" prefixes) for living persons before full names on the first reference, but it continues to use them before surnames on subsequent references.
-In 1992, it accepted the use of "Ms" for unmarried women "if they express a preference."
+In June 1990 The Times ceased its policy of using courtesy titles ("Mr", "Mrs" or "Miss" prefixes) for living persons before full names on the first reference, but it continues to use them before surnames on subsequent references.
+In 1992 it accepted the use of "Ms" for unmarried women "if they express a preference."

-In November 2003, News International began producing the newspaper in both broadsheet and tabloid sizes.
-Over the next year, the broadsheet edition was withdrawn from Northern Ireland, Scotland, and the West Country.
-Since 1 November 2004, the paper has been printed solely in tabloid format.
+In November 2003 News International began producing the newspaper in both broadsheet and tabloid sizes.
+Over the next year, the broadsheet edition was withdrawn from Northern Ireland, Scotland and the English West Country.
+Since 1 November 2004 the paper has been printed solely in tabloid format.